AnnaRobinson/new_relic_insights/doc/configuring.md

 ### Configuration through the UI

 __New Relic Account ID__ - This is a required field.
 You can find it by logging in to your Insights account and observing the URL.
-Your account number if the number following `/accounts/`.
+Your account number is the number following `/accounts/`.

 __Insert API Key__ - This is a required field.
 You can register a key by logging